 Now that you understand the general concept of interest rates and the effect they have on capital movements around the world, you need to try to predict central banks’ next monetary policy moves.
 That’s the hard part.

-Below we mention several methods that can help you to predict future interest rates set by central banks.
+Below, we mention several methods that can help you to predict future interest rates set by central banks.

 As mentioned, factors like inflation have a huge impact on forex market interest rate movements.
-And inflation is primarily caused by economic growth, which means that if a country releases good economic activity data, there’s a high chance for a rate hike.
+Inflation is primarily caused by economic growth, which means that if a country releases good economic activity data, there’s a high chance for a rate hike.
 Simple as that.
-What you need to do is to learn how to read an economic calendar and use different economic indicators and market news to evaluate the strength or weakness of the economy.
+What you need to do is learn how to read an economic calendar and use different economic indicators and market news to evaluate the strength or weakness of the economy.

 Some of the most important events that indicate the growth of an economy are the unemployment rate, GDP, CPI, Non-Farm Payrolls (in the US), trade balance, housing index prices, etc. Additionally, perhaps the biggest factor of all is interest rate decisions and speeches from leading central bankers.